Actifio/ActPowerCLI/README.md

 # Why write a new Module?

-The old module was written in C as it had to handle Windows PowerShell not being 'REST API' friendly.
-This made it large and hard to maintain.
-The old module is also not fully compatible with newer PowerShell versions.
+The old module was written in C to handle Windows PowerShell not being 'REST API' friendly but this is not fully compatible with newer PowerShell versions.
 PowerShell 7 needs new syntax to handle new functionality.
-By using these functions we can make a much smaller module that is both modern and multiplatform.
+By writing a new module we also get one that is multi-platform.

 # What about an AGM module?